 And carries little cardboard books in the stroller whenever we are out.

-I love these cardboard books set.
+I love these cardboard book sets.
 It shows quantity something like the random flashcards in Shichida classes.
-My child always carries a book with her, or I have them tuck in the car.
+My child always carries a book with her, or I have them tucked in the car.

 "I have rules to my baby that always respect books.
 Handle with care no scribbling tearing, or folds.
 So none of her books has puppies' ears on the page corners."

 I did bring her when she is a toddler to the library, but I find having her own books and calling her own things/property” is vital to any child.
 She will always bring her books everywhere she goes and read them.